Posts

 Showing posts from December, 2025

-V 1 N. 26 To Hijab or Not Hijab, That Is the Question
+V 1 N. 26 To Hijab or Not to Hijab, That Is the Question

 Don't Organize A Marathon In Iran If You Are Going To Allow Women To Run Bare-Headed Two Marathon Organizers Arrested for Not Enforcing Hijab to Be Worn by Women Runners :link This story appeared in today's The Guardian about a low key marathon event run on the island of Kish off the south coast of Iran.
 Some photos of women running and not wearing a hijab led to the arrest of two of the race organizers.
 Before I get going on this I want to say that I think that the name of the country 'Iran" is the absolutely coolest name for a nation participating in our sport.
 When you finish a long run, a race, or a time trial what might be the most common thing that comes into your brain but the words.
 "I ran.
 I ran" In the US we often even pronounce the name 'Iran' as if it were spelled as two words, "I ran".
 Okay I know that's not the acceptable way in the King's English, that's sort of the Appalachian or West Te...